dotnet/fsharp/docs/equality.md

 * Perf: User expects no boxing (❌, Problem2, fails if T is any non-reference type)
 * Compilation today: `GenericEqualityWithComparerIntrinsic LanguagePrimitives.GenericComparer`
 * Perf today: boxes

+Effect of 5112:
 * Compilation after 5112: FSharpEqualityComparer_ER`1<!a>::get_EqualityComparer().Equals(...)  // TODO: check ??
 * Perf after 5112: TBD, but much better, no boxing in many cases
+* NOTE: Proposed adjustment to 5112 noted at end of this doc would mean compilation is not changed, and instead `GenericEqualityWithComparerIntrinsic` calls are internally optimized

 ## Techniques available to us